RealNiceBoat/CV_Detectron2/readme.md

 |:-----------|:-------|:-----------|:-------|:-----------|:-------|
 | tops       | 58.582 | trousers   | 49.809 | outerwear  | 78.678 |
 | dresses    | 96.898 | skirts     | 59.754 |            |        |

-## Parameters used
-Trained for ~4.5 epochs
-- LR of 0.00025
-- Cropping enabled (0.7,0.9)
-- Contrast, Brightness & Saturation enabled (all 0.8 to 1.2).
-- Repeat threshold set to 0.5